applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/_index.md

 The folder that is provided in `storageFilePath` is unique to the data and empty.
 The name parameter in `storageFilePath` is usually the data slot name and can be used as template for file names or ignored.

+There are two optional functions that you can override:

+* `display()` shows the data in ImageJ, JIPipe, or any other GUI
+* `preview()` generates a GUI component that acts as thumbnail/preview of the contained data

 ```java
 public class MyData implements JIPipeData {